turkic-interlingua/til-mt/README.md

 cd joeynmt; pip3 install .
 pip install torch==1.8.0+cu101 -f https://download.pytorch.org/whl/torch_stable.html
 ```

+## How to cite the work?

+If you are using the TIL Corpus or X-WMT test sets, please cite:

+(here)

+If you are using the MNMT model in your research, please cite:

+(here)

+If you want to talk about the Turkic Interlingua (TIL) community overall, please cite:

+@phdthesis{mirzakhalov2021turkic,
+  title={Turkic Interlingua: A Case Study of Machine Translation in Low-resource Languages},
+  author={Mirzakhalov, Jamshidbek},
+  year={2021},
+  school={University of South Florida}
+}

+## Language pairs

 | Rank | Source          | Target          | Source LC | Target LC | Training size |
 |------|-----------------|-----------------|-----------|-----------|---------------|